 iRackBot - Officially featured on the Slack Community API Platform, this bot allows Open Source communities to publicly record their chats on IRC while allowing users to use a Slack as a more convenient chat platform.

-I’ve also done a fair bit of Competitive Programming [CodeChef-bholagabbar, ACM ICPC Regionals] which was what really got me into coding in the first place and helped me build up a lot of fundamentals as a budding programmer.
+I’ve also done a fair bit of Competitive Programming (CodeChef, qualifying for the ACM ICPC Regionals).
+This was what really got me coding in the first place and helped me build up a lot of fundamentals as a budding programmer.

-I’ve had a few fond moments in life captured over the years.
+Here are a few moments I cherish, captured over the years.